dreardon/workload-identity-github/readme.md

 This is the Github Actions portion of a multi project set of examples for configuring Google Cloud Workload Identity Federation.
 For further information on this set-up please refer to Google's documentation here: https://cloud.google.com/iam/docs/workload-identity-federation-with-deployment-pipelines#github-actions

 ## Google Disclaimer
-This is not an officially supported Google product
+This isn't an officially supported Google product

 ## Table of Contents
 1. [Prerequisites](https://github.com/dreardon/workload-identity-github#prerequisites)